 Are you thinking about trying cannabis for the first time, but are confused by all the terminology?
 There are so many marijuana terms and phrases that make beginners feel lost at first.

-For example, weed or pot is slang for marijuana, but is marijuana the same as cannabis?
-If you’re planning on visiting a dispensary soon, but you want to buff up your knowledge first, you might want to update your weed terminology.
+For example, cannabis or pot is slang for marijuana, but is marijuana the same as cannabis?
+If you’re planning on visiting a dispensary soon, but you want to buff up your knowledge first, you might want to update your cannabis terminology.

 From budtender to dabbing and more, learn some of the most common terms and phrases used in the cannabis industry.

-Marijuana is a psychoactive drug also known as cannabis or weed.
+Marijuana is a psychoactive drug also known as cannabis or cannabis.
 Both hemp and marijuana are broad classifications of the cannabis plant.

 Marijuana is the term used to classify cannabis that contains over 0.3 percent THC and can have a psychoactive effect on a user.